 Nearest City: Titusville and Oil City

-Oil Creek State Park provides the best access to fishing in Oil Creek, a river once used to ship precious petroleum downstream.
+Oil Creek State Park provides the best access to fishing in Oil Creek, a river once used to ship precious petroleum downstream and now a prime trout fishing spot.
 Many anglers take advantage of the aquatic insect hatches that occur during the month of May or explore some of the creek’s tributaries, where wild brook trout make their home.
 Several small paths and trails lead from the park roads to the water.

 2. Neshannock Creek

 While Neshannock Creek is open year-round, fishing in the 20-mile freestone stream is most rewarding during fall and spring.
 Neshannock Creek is heavily stocked with brown and rainbow trout, and the waters near the upper part of the creek are popular with fly fishermen.

 3. Slippery Rock Creek